OlavHN/comoyo.github.com/_posts/2013-08-09-How_to_efficently_operate_the_Arduino_GSM_shield_with_a_battery_pack.md

 ## Power down the modem and LEDs
 The first thing to do is to disconnect the GPRS connection and turn off the modem when it is not in use.
 The modem is the biggest energy consumer, reaching 2W in some configurations.
 So we need a way to switch it off and on again.

 We start by making a function to turn on the modem, and set up the connection.
 This should seem familiar if you have read the previous post, as the code is more or less identical to its setup function.
 Whereas in the previous version of the program you might get away with not having a delay between connecting to GSM and setting up the GPRS connection, it becomes quite important here since we are disconnecting and connecting more than once.
 In our testing we usually had problems connecting to the network during rush-hour when using too small of a delay, so even if your code works right now, it might not tomorrow morning.
-We still had problems using 1s delay so we bumped it up to 3s and has not had any problems since.
+We still had problems using 1s delay so we bumped it up to 3s and have not had any problems since.
 You might get away with a lower delay, but it should at least be 1s.

 	void startConnection(){
 	  while (notConnected) {